openforcefield/openff-bespokefit/docs/userguide/01_getting-started.md

 Please note that BespokeFit is experimental, pre-production software.
 It does not promise to have a stable API or even to produce correct results.
 If you find it produces incorrect results, please [file an issue!]

 BespokeFit will soon be available on Conda Forge.
-In the meantime, or for development, it can be installed from GitHub:
+In the meantime, or for development, it can be installed manually:

 ```sh
 # Download the repository